Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to conclude something on a positive, successful, or dramatic note.
-The phrase does not literally refer to musical notes but uses the concept of ending on a "high" metaphorically to represent a favorable conclusion.
+The idiom does not literally refer to musical notes but uses the concept of ending on a "high" metaphorically to represent a favorable conclusion.

 Origin: